GENI-NSF/geni-tools/README-omni.txt

  AM, etc)
  - Clean generated filenames from a protogeni AM (GCF #196)
  - Report PG error log URN on errors, if available (ticket #198)
+ - On API version mismatch, report that error in the run summary (ticket #200)
+ - Remove extra \n's in rspec output (ticket #202)

 New in v2.0: